 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes capable of even more.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.

-Another advantage of a career in HVAC is next to no student debt.
+Another benefit of working in HVAC is next to no student debt.

 According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
 A community college is usually around $5,000 per year.
-By comparison, the standard student debt for a bachelor’s degree is $25,921.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

-In addition to owning your own business, there are several other career opportunities.
+Aside from launching your own business, there are several other ways to advance your career.
 These include:

 - HVAC manager, $72,515 average salary